-Children learn by being active, for this reason, we limit screen time for two-year-olds and up to the classroom computers and occasional Smart Board, laptop, or tablet for educational purposes.
+Children learn by being active, for this reason, we limit screen time for children two years and up to the classroom computers and occasional Smart Board, laptop, or tablets for educational purposes.
 Children under two years do not participate in any screen time.